waveownage/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?
+So you can use and change state since props can only be passed down and not changed.

 - [ ] Name three lifecycle methods and their purposes.
+componentDidMount: To initialize and render your component.
+componentDidUpdate: To Update component and change state.
+componentWillUnmount: Remove component off screen and clean up.
 - [ ] What is the purpose of a custom hook?
+Custom hooks allow you to reuse the same hook multiple times.
+Better for dry code.

 - [ ] Why is it important to test our apps?
+So you can make sure that the person using the app sees and can only manipulate what you want them to.
+Also so that your code doesn't crash for random reasons.

 ## Project Set Up